- As low as $353/Night

 - Approximately 1217 square feet

-At ground level the front door opens to a brick-tiled entry, and then 6 steps lead up to the cozy living room, which features a couch, loveseat, & 2 side chairs, a TV/VCR/DVD, and a slider door to the deck where numerous lounge chairs invite you to sit and savor the impressive lagoon view.
+At ground level the front door opens to a brick-tiled entry, and then 6 steps lead up to the cozy living room, which features a couch, loveseat, & 2 side chairs, a TV/VCR/DVD, and a slider door to the deck where numerous lounge chairs invite you to sit and appreciate the handsome lagoon view.

-On the 2nd floor is a very secluded master bedroom with a queen-size bed, a TV, huge double windows overlooking the lagoon, a roomy walk-in closet, and a private bath.
+On the 2nd floor is a very secluded master bedroom with a queen-size bed, a TV, sizable double windows overlooking the lagoon, a cavernous walk-in closet, and a private bath.

 Please specify # of security gate passes are needed at time of reservation; Passes are charged per car per week.